 Sophie travels the world as the LUC8K ambassador and visits some places of great beauty and demanding challenges.
-When it comes to urban areas Sophie’s favorite city is Hong Kong and for plenty of reasons.
-So for one day Sophie gets to visit her favorite places in this dynamic city.
+When it comes to urban areas, Sophie’s favorite city is Hong Kong, and for plenty of reasons.
+So for one day, Sophie gets to visit her favorite places in this dynamic city.

 It’s a world center of business and commerce.
 Its scenic harbor serves as one of the world’s busiest deep water ports.
 Its skyline can rival any in the world.
-It’s a true 24-hour city.
+It’s a truly 24-hour city.
 And it’s a meeting place for people around the world where they come to work hard and play even harder.

 Sophie checked in at the Upper House, one of the top hotels in the city